Defending Giant

 The other assailants retrieved their weapons and rushed the treant, each screaming their own battle cry.

+“Drop Berend and Avamir!”
 The largest warrior’s ax blade embedded itself into the treant’s leg.
-“Drop Berend and Avamir!”
 The invader yanked his weapon from the creature.
 “Or I swear I’ll turn you into firewood!”

 The treant turned, facing the remaining invaders.
 Without hesitation, the treant threw the attackers clutched in its hands, and they functioned like cannonballs, knocking the rest of the invaders off their feet.
 “Leave my forest!”

-The treant squeezed its twigs and branches, eliciting a scream from Dain.
-“Stay right there, or your leader will never return home.”
+Dain thrashed against the tree’s grasp, unleashing muffled screams.
+More of the assailants rose and reclaimed their weapons, inching closer.
+The treant tightened its grip, drawing a scream from Dain.
+“Stay right there, or your leader will never return to his home.”

 The encroaching invaders stopped as Dain’s squeals intensified.